 D&D London, are behind this restaurant which is part of the South Place Hotel in the City.
 This restaurant sits on the top of the hotel and, as you can imagine from the title, does have a focus on fish.
 Expect a fine fining experience which has gained the restaurant a Michelin star.

 The original Barrafina moved from its Frith Street location to take up pride of place beside (and quite a chunk out of) Quo Vadis.
 This is the Spanish tapas brand's main location in Soho and features some of the best Spanish food in London, as well as great counter action.
-It's no-reservations, just like all the other Barrafinas, but there's also plenty of space around the side to grab a drink and snack.

 The main restaurant at the five star Lanesborough hotel on Hyde Park Corner is one of London's more beautiful dining rooms with a conservatory ceiling flooding the place with light.
 Expect modern European cuisine done with finesse whilst roaming the UK for the best ingredients.